 Additional Development Programs for Credentialed Managers and other senior managers:

-Each April or May, the highly-rated ICMA Gettysburg Leadership Institute is held in Gettysburg, Pennsylvania, starting with dinner on Wednesday night and ending on Friday evening.
+Each spring or summer, the highly-rated ICMA Gettysburg Leadership Institute is held in Gettysburg, Pennsylvania, starting with dinner on Wednesday night and ending on Friday evening.
 Participants stay at the historic Gettysburg Hotel.
 The program is limited to 30 local government executives--with special consideration given to ICMA Credentialed Managers and Candidates--who meet to study the leadership lessons of Gettysburg and join colleagues in an exploration of personal leadership, organizational effectiveness, disaster management, and the lessons of history.
 Much of the program takes place on the battlefield itself.

-Each November, local government executives gather in the Revolutionary City to become a citizen of Colonial Williamsburg and engage for three days in a highly interactive leadership study that contrasts the core values of the founding fathers (who maintained continuity of purpose during times of civil unrest and social upheaval) with today’s turbulent times.
-The program is limited to 25, with special consideration given to ICMA Credentialed Managers and Candidates.
+Each fall, local government executives gather in the Revolutionary City to become a citizen of Colonial Williamsburg and engage for three days in a highly interactive leadership study that contrasts the core values of the founding fathers (who maintained continuity of purpose during times of civil unrest and social upheaval) with today’s turbulent times.
+The program is limited to 30, with special consideration given to ICMA Credentialed Managers and Candidates.

 Leadership lessons begin as you talk with fellow citizen Thomas Jefferson, and continue with first-hand experiences, including time in George Wythe’s classroom, of the political and cultural unrest as our nation was formed.

-Each April or May, the ICMA SEI Leadership Institute is held at the University of Virginia in Charlottesville.
+Each spring or summer, the ICMA SEI Leadership Institute is held at the University of Virginia in Charlottesville.
 The program is limited to 21 senior managers, with special consideration given to ICMA Credentialed Managers and Candidates.
 This institute offers seven days of intensive, interactive learning alongside 15 members of the "next-gen" Leadership ICMA class.
 The curriculum, designed by the faculty at UVA's Weldon Cooper Center for Public Service and Felicia Logan, ICMA's Director of Leadership Development, is varied.
 The faculty is well grounded in the needs and concerns of the top local government executive.
 You will have ample opportunity to hone skills and test strategies that can help you build a high performance organization.
 This special Senior Executive Institute "super session" is a unique opportunity for you to experience the core of the regular two week SEI program packed into seven days.